 Advanced Placement (AP) exams are offered to high school students through College Board, a non-profit organization that expands access to higher education.
 Normally, high school students prepare for the 38 AP exams by taking AP classes offered at their high school.
 With a sufficient score on an AP exam, students are able to earn college credit at any of the six state universities in Kansas.

-While AP and CLEP exams are administered by the College Board, only universities and colleges may grant college credit.
-As the governing body for the six state universities, the Kansas Board of Regents approved policy outlining the awarding of credit for AP and CLEP exams.
+While AP and CLEP exams are administered by the College Board, and IB exams are administered by the IB Organization, only universities and colleges may grant college credit.
+As the governing body for the six state universities, the Kansas Board of Regents approved policy outlining the awarding of credit for AP, CLEP, and IB exams.

 AP Exam Scores

 COVID-19 Notice: In response to school closings due to the impact and ongoing threat of COVID-19, Kansas Board of Regents remains committed to granting students academic credit for the successful completion of 2020 AP Exams.
 Our current policy for awarding credit will remain in effect for students who test in 2020.
 We appreciate students’ efforts to do their best under the difficult circumstances.